Ladbroke Grove rail crash: Incident

 The 06:03 InterCity 125 high speed train (HST) was driven by 52-year-old Brian Cooper.
-It consisted of a rake of eight Mark 3 coaches with a Class 43 diesel power car at each end.
-The chassis and body of the Intercity is notably stronger than the structure of the Class 165 DMU, the leading car of which was totally destroyed.
-The diesel fuel it was carrying was dispersed by the collision and ignited, leading to a series of fires in the wreckage, particularly in coach H near the front of the HST which was completely burnt out.
+It consisted of a rake of eight Mark 3 coaches with a Class 43 diesel power car at each end, here led by No. 43 011.
+The chassis and body of the HST are notably stronger than the structure of the Class 165 DMU, the leading car of which was totally destroyed.
+The diesel fuel it was carrying was dispersed by the collision and ignited, leading to a series of fires in the wreckage, particularly in coach H near the front of the HST, which was completely burnt out.

-The drivers of both trains were killed, as well as 29 others (24 on the DMU, six on the HST as a result of the impact, with a further fatality as a result of the fire), and 417 people were injured.
+The drivers of both trains were killed, as well as 29 others (23 on the Class 165, five on the HST as a result of the impact, with a further fatality as a result of the fire), and 417 people were injured.
+One of the survivors was the author Jilly Cooper, who was travelling on the HST.

 Immediate cause

 The immediate cause of the disaster was determined to be the Class 165 passing a red signal (numbered SN109 on gantry 8 overhead beside four signals serving other tracks) at which the train should have been stopped.
-The signal was displaying a red aspect, and the preceding signal (SN87) a single yellow which would have alerted the driver of the red signal ahead.
-Since the driver, 31-year-old Michael Hodder, had been killed in the collision, it was not possible to establish why he had passed the signal at danger.
+The signal was displaying a red aspect, and the preceding signal a single yellow which should have alerted the driver of the red signal ahead.
+Since Hodder, the driver, was killed in the collision, it was not possible to establish why he had passed the signal at danger.
 However, Hodder was inexperienced, having qualified as a driver only two weeks before the crash.
-His driver training was found to be defective on at least two grounds: assessing situation-handling skills, and being notified of recent local incidents of Signals Passed at Danger (SPAD).
+His driver training was found to be defective on at least two grounds: assessing situation-handling skills, and being notified of recent local incidents of signals passed at danger (SPAD).
 The local signals were known to have caused other near misses – SN109 had been passed at danger on eight occasions in six years, but Hodder had no specific warning of this.
-Furthermore, 5 October 1999 was a clear day and at just past 8 o'clock the sun would have been low, behind Hodder, meaning sunlight would reflect off yellow aspects reducing visibility.
+Furthermore, 5 October 1999 was a clear day and at just past 08:00 the sun would have been low, behind Hodder, meaning that sunlight would reflect off yellow aspects, reducing visibility.
+The driver of a previous westbound train reported that "all the signals right the way across all lit up like a Christmas tree" at gantry 6 at about 7:50 that morning.
 Poor signal placement meant that Hodder would have seen the reflection of the yellow aspects of SN109 at a point where his view of the red aspect (but not of any other signal on the gantry) was still obstructed.
-The inquiry considered it more probable than not that the poor sighting (sight lines) of SN109, caused by not only its own position but the positioning of other signals at gantry 8, along with the reflections of sunlight, led Hodder to believe that he was able to proceed and pass the red signal.
+The inquiry considered it more probable than not that the poor visibility of SN109, caused by not only its own position but the positioning of other signals at gantry 8, along with the reflections of sunlight, led Hodder to believe that he was able to proceed and pass the red signal.